Postgraduate Certificate in Learning Design

 About the programme

-Learning design is the systematic process during which learning materials are designed, developed and delivered.
+Learning design is the systematic process in which learning materials are designed, developed and delivered.
 The fundamental purpose is to identify the skills, knowledge and attitude gaps of a targeted audience and to create, select and suggest learning experiences that close that gap.

 This programme is targeted for a variety of learning and teaching professionals including: